How the Renters’ Rights Act Affects Cheltenham House Shares

 • Broken extractor fans or windows that don’t open properly.

-Your landlord is responsible for dealing with structural issues and repairs, but you’re expected to follow reasonable steps to ventilate and heat the property.
+Your landlord is responsible for dealing with structural issues and repairs, but you’re expected to follow reasonable steps to ventilate and heat the property as part of your day-to-day condensation and mould prevention.

 Student house-hunting checklist for Cheltenham